olanrewaju-ai/alx-low_level_programming/0x0F-function_pointers/README.md

-This is readme file for function pointers
+This is for function pointers